smlmldn/smlmldn.github.io/_posts/2014-12-31-new-years-song.markdown

 ---
 layout: post
-title:  "A song for New Years Eve"
+title: A song for New Years Eve
-date:   2014-12-31 11:28:59
+date: {}
+published: true
 ---

-This is the song for New Year’s Eve.
+[This is the song](https://www.youtube.com/watch?v=xhhyXdhhnY4) for New Year’s Eve.
 I’ll listen to it 50-60 times, let it pull me through 2014 and into 2015… its perfect.

 I picture people raising their glass to the days and months passed as the ball drops.